nils-n/meetings-reminder-system/README.md

 # Meetings reminder system

-This python-based web app is designed to automize meeting reminders.
-It automizes a specific  repetitive task that commerical solutions such as Outlook currently don't offer.
-The system keeps track of open meetings, sends emails to participants to either confirm their assistance (if they haven't confirmed 24hrs prior to the meeting) or a default reminder if they have already confirmed.
-It also automatically sends an email to the facility management if the availability of the meeting room has not been confirmed 24hrs prior to the meeting.
+This python-based terminal app is designed to organize meeting reminders.
+The goal is to free the user of low-level attention tasks that are associated with organizing meetings and keeping track that participants show up to the meeting.
+This is achieved by automatizing the process of sending meeting invitations and reminder emails.

 Link to the live terminal : TO DO